-Video marketing relies on the use of video sharing sites like YouTube, but as most social media websites like Facebook, also allow for the uploading and sharing of video, many channels can benefit from your video clips.
+Video marketing relies on video-sharing sites like YouTube.
+Still, as most social media websites like Facebook allow for the uploading and sharing of videos, many channels can benefit from your video clips.

 Video doesn’t have to cost a fortune to be effective, but if you don’t have the capability of creating clips yourself, consider having them built professionally.

 Animations can work for some businesses, and some popular video clips are nothing more than a slideshow.

 You can even try and encourage your customers and clients to create the videos for you, although this does require very effective branding in the first place.